benjamin-dupuis/DataScienceNanodegree/Capstone Project/README.md

 </table>

+As we can see above, the model that performs the best is by far the Random Forest Classifier.
+However, it does overfitting, because its training accuracy is around 94%, and its testing accuracy is around 81%.
+We will do hyperparameters tuning to find a better model.
+Also, in this particcular problem, we favorise recall over precision.
+Indeed, we think it's better to send the offers to all the clients who are susceptible to be influenced by it, even though it implies at the same time to send offers to clients that will not repond positively to those offers.
+In a long period of time, that strategy should be increase revenues more that it increases the expenses related to additional sent offers.
+Once again, the model that had the best recall metric was the Random Forest Classifier.

 ### Optimization

-The best model was a RandomForestClassifier, with an accuracy (on the balanced dataset) of 81 %.
+The best model was a RandomForestClassifier, with an accuracy (on the balanced dataset) of 94% on training and 81% on testing.

 I also fine-tuned the model using [scikit-learn GridSearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).